-This article kicks off a Centennial series of profiles in Eos of eminent Earth and space scientists that takes a look at not only their scientific journeys but their “family portraits,” the luminaries and the students, postdocs, and collaborators—their scientific progeny—who have received inspiration, encouragement, and guidance from these leading lights of science.
+This article is part of a Centennial series recognizing eminent Earth and space scientists.
+Our series presents scientific journeys, as well as “family portraits” of the luminaries and their scientific progeny—the students, postdocs, and collaborators who have received inspiration, encouragement, and guidance from these leading lights of science.

 It began with a challenge from a high school teacher: Figure out why egg yolks are yellow.
 That’s when Warren Washington, who was working as a dishwasher and janitor at a hospital in Portland, Ore., while attending school, began thinking about becoming a scientist.

 By the late 1950s, Washington had finished his undergraduate degree in physics.
 When he was partway through a master’s at Oregon State College in Corvallis (now Oregon State University), he accepted an internship at Stanford Research Institute in Menlo Park, Calif.
 The work he did that summer—atmospheric modeling—fascinated him and tested his skills in physics, chemistry, and atmospheric science.

 Washington became captivated with the idea that Earth’s past, present, and future meteorological conditions could be calculated using computer models.
 By 1964, he had finished his Ph.D. in meteorology, making him only the second African American to obtain a doctorate in the atmospheric sciences.

 Shortly afterward, Washington began working on some of the earliest simulations of Earth’s climate.
 He and colleagues at the National Center for Atmospheric Research (NCAR) in Boulder, Colo., did “simple things,” he told Eos, like running models that tested the effects of doubling the carbon dioxide concentration in Earth’s atmosphere.